 For full information on GSK’s humanitarian support and GSK in Russia, please visit GSK.com [Our response to the situation in Ukraine | GSK].

-Ipsen is providing humanitarian relief to the people of Ukraine via a donation of EUR 1.5 million, split between two humanitarian organizations.
+Ipsen is providing humanitarian relief to the people of Ukraine via a donation of EUR 1.5 million, split between two humanitarian organisations.

 - Tulipe collects donations from health companies to respond to the emergency needs of populations in distress during acute health crises, natural disasters and conflicts via its partners in the field.